ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S20/problems.md

 ## Naviski

 Navisky designs, manufactures, and sells specialized GPS (global positioning system) devices for commercial applications.

+### Navisky

-For example, Navisky currently sells a system for environmental studies and is planning systems for private aviation and fleet management.
+- For example, Navisky currently sells a system for environmental studies and is planning systems for private aviation and fleet management.
 The firm has a design team that identifies potential commercial GPS applications and then designs and develops prototypes.
-Once a prototype is deemed successful and senior management determines that a market exists for the new application, the new design is put into production, and the firm markets the new product through independent salespeople, direct marketing, trade shows, or whatever channel is most appropriate for that market.
+- Once a prototype is deemed successful and senior management determines that a market exists for the new application, the new design is put into production, and the firm markets the new product through independent salespeople, direct marketing, trade shows, or whatever channel is most appropriate for that market.

+### Navisky

 Currently, Navisky has one very successful system in production (for environmental studies) and several others in development.
 Navisky, located in Austria, is one of nine wholly owned subsidiaries of a large Swiss conglomerate.

+### Navisky: Incentives

-Andreas Hoffman, president of Navisky, expects to retire next year.
-He receives a fixed salary and a bonus based on reported accounting earnings.
-The bonus is 5 percent of earnings in excess of €850,000 for actual earnings between €850,000 and €1,400,000.
-If actual earnings exceed €1,400,000, the bonus is capped at $€27,500 [5% \times  (€1,400,000 - €850,000)]$.
-(Earnings, both actual and target, are before taxes.)
+- Andreas Hoffman, president of Navisky, expects to retire next year.
+- He receives a fixed salary and a bonus based on reported accounting earnings.
+- The bonus is 5 percent of earnings in excess of €850,000 for actual earnings between €850,000 and €1,400,000.
+- If actual earnings exceed €1,400,000, the bonus is capped at $€27,500 [5%
+  \times  (€1,400,000 - €850,000)]$.
+- (Earnings, both actual and target, are before taxes.)

+### Navisky: Data

 The following data summarize Navisky's current operations (in euros).